ayush487/flagbot/TERMSOFSERVICE.md

 ### 2.2 User Conduct
 You agree not to engage in any activity that disrupts or interferes with the functioning of Flag Bot or violates Discord's guidelines.

+## 2.3 Usage of Macros
+Usage of Macros (auto click, bot automation) is strongly prohibited.

 ## 3. Data Collection and Storage

 ### 3.1 User and Channel Data